ctrlplusb/cinderella/README.md

 > WIP

-I must be up front and say that this library is heavily inspired by the supremely awesome [animejs](http://animejs.com/) - I would highly recommend that you look there first before considering this library.
-It's heavily popular, well maintained and just all out badass.
+I must be up front and say that this library is heavily inspired by the supremely awesome [animejs](http://animejs.com/) - I would highly recommend that you try them out before this library.
+Anime is extremely popular, well maintained, and just all out badass.

-I created this library as I have my own opinions on creating timelines and also wanted to be able to expose a generic core to solve some of my "alternative" use cases.

 ## Tutorial